Bira/octopus-carnival/_drafts/lphr-jade-irinka.md

 the events and rumors of the last few days and decides to attend the Aria Park protest to learn more.

+## Description

+As you might have guessed from her name, Jade is inspired by Jasper Irinka, the Child of the Sun, one of the iconic characters from Chuubo's Marvelous Wish Granting Engine.
+I'm using Jade instead of Jasper as the name because I like it more - it's the name of Jasper's Mother, the Angel of the Sun.

+So Jade looks almost exactly like Jasper.
+Dark brown skin, voluminous and fiery red hair, green or blue eyes depending on the light.
+She has an athlethic build from all her adventuring, though her equipment is somewhat less than elegant at the moment.
+Unlike Jasper, she has only two arms at present and is unlikely to grow more.

+This name might also give you a hint about who her ancestors are in the Pathfinder setting.

 ## Build notes

 Jade's stats below are based on the Aristocrat archetype from GURPS Dungeon Fantasy Denizens: Swashbucklers.
 This gives her amazing sword and leadership skills, though I removed some of the template's more classist traits.
-Her name is taken from Chuubo's Marverlous Wish-Granting Engine, where it belonged to the Angel of the Sun.

 Her being a long-lived half-spirit is mostly a story thing for now, as I didn't take an official template.
 You can use these stats for a charismatic human swashbuckler in some other campaign without changing any numbers.
-If you do want to emphasize her supernatural side, you can let her take the Half-Spirit traits with earned character points.
+If you do want to emphasize her supernatural side, you can let her gradually take on Half-Spirit traits with earned character points.
+That's what I intend to do eventually.

 Jade already has a +5 reaction bonus from almost everyone and an extra +3 from professional fighters.
 I'm hoping to use earned points to increase that even